 Monthly Archives: December 2008

 This is the week many of us close out the old year by compiling resolutions for the new one.
-You’re likely a GIS user, so for 2009, why not make a geographic resolution?
+You’re likely a GIS user, so why not make a geographic resolution?
 Use some of your free time to get out and explore your world.
 Thanks to ArcMap and ArcGIS Online, this is a resolution you won’t have to quietly drop come February.

 ArcGIS Online provides high-quality map content.
 The World Street Map service is particularly useful—it provides a comprehensive street map including highways, major and minor roads, railways, water features, administrative boundaries, cities, parks, and landmarks, all overlaid on shaded relief imagery for context.
 The beauty of working with ArcGIS Online content is convenience—someone else has done all the cartography and data cleaning for you.
 Continue reading